RoseW99/Excel-Project-1/README.md

-# Excel project based on retail sales dataset.
+# Excel project using sales dataset.